-McNaught's Monthly has made its initial appearance date of Jan., 1924, with F. M. Knowles, of the Gardens, ciate editor.
-The magazine will specialize in short articles a political, social and literary nature.
-According to the edit is "an independent, informal review dealing with realities disinclined to take life too pessimistically."
-The first number and the future numbers, as announced, represent a distinguished is of collaborators.
-The articles in the January issue are and original-the whole temper of the first number being at all imitative.
-Mr. Knowles has contributed an article Fadden and the Red Mittens," which will particularly interest is many friends and also a most readable department "The Crow's Nest."
+McNaught's Monthly has made its initial appearance under date of Jan., 1924, with F. M. Knowles, of the Gardens, associate editor.
+The magazine will specialize in short articles of a political, social and literary nature.
+According to the editors it is "an independent, informal review dealing with realities but disinclined to take life too pessimistically."
+The first number and the future numbers, as announced, represent a distinguished The articles in the January issue are vital list of collaborators. and original-the whole temper of the first number being not at all imitative.
+Mr. Knowles has contributed an article "Mc-Fadden and the Red Mittens," which will particularly interest his many friends and also a most readable department called "The Crow's Nest."